ErVuL/uAcoustics/README.md

 The following installation process is written for a debian based Linux OS.
 Tested under Debian 12 with built-in python 3.11.2.

+### Required APT

+Install some applications with the following command:

+    sudo apt install texlive-base gfortran cmake

-### DOWNLOAD
+### Download

 Make an installation directory with :

     mkdir <installationPath>
     cd <installationPath>

-then download the entire project with:
+it will contains a local copy of the main python modules, and the source code of the oalib toolbox. then download the entire project with:

     git clone --recurse-submodules -j8 git@github.com:ErVuL/uAcoustics.git
     cd uAcoustics

-### APT

-Install some applications with the following command:

-    sudo apt install texlive-base gfortran cmake

-### OALIB AT
+### OALIB

 *OPTIONAL : Modify the ***at/MakeFile*** in order to set your own compilation settings (add Krakel, use LLAPACK, configure CPU, ...).*\
-The acoustic toolbox from OALIB is in fortran, the code must be build and installed with the following commands:
+The acoustic toolbox from OALIB is in fortran, with the following commands:

     mkdir /opt/build
     cp -r oalib/at /opt/build